Strkss/Strkss/README.md

 - 👋 Hi, I’m @Strkss
-- 👀 I’m interested in english, music, video games, board games.
+- 👀 I’m interested in english, music, video games and board games.
-- 🌱 I’m currently learning C# and Unity
+- 🌱 I’m currently learning C#, C++ and Unity 3D
-- 💞️ I’m looking to collaborate on
+- 📫 How to reach me:
-- 📫 How to reach me
+  + Discord: _Strkss#0245

 <!---
 Strkss/Strkss is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.